Target Pistol | Carrying Case | Spotting Scope | Ear and Eye Protection | Stop Watch | Scoring Aids | Tools | Cleaning Supplies | Targets | Ammunition

 When you think of the equipment required for a competitor to excel in Bullseye Shooting, you might compare it to any specialized sport.
-While one only needs the bare essentials to get started in this sport, to become truly competitive he must obtain special equipment.
+While you may only need the bare essentials to get started in this sport, to become truly competitive you will have to purchase some special equipment.
 For example, a single hockey stick and a puck is all that a youngster needs to begin a lifelong affinity with the sport of hockey and to learn the most basic skills.
 However, to participate in competition and at the same time further develop his skills, he will need skates, pads, gloves, a helmet and more.
 The same is true with the developing newcomer to the sport of Bullseye Pistol Shooting.

 Use this article as a guide to selecting and acquiring equipment to participate in this sport.
-You certainly may get involved in this sport with only some of the equipment I have described in this article.
-I am certain, however, that if you truly wish to become a competitor, and possibly a champion, you will eventually obtain every item in the list.
-On the other hand, gadgetry can be an obsession, and unneeded expenses can be avoided by using a little logic.
+I encourage you to get involved in the sport with borrowed pistols and a bare minimum of equipment!
+I am certain, however, that if you truly wish to become a competitor, and possibly a champion, you will eventually obtain just about every item discussed in this article.
+But a word of caution: gadgetry can easily become an obsession!
+So, remember that unneeded expenses can be avoided by using a little logic.

 Keep it Organized!